KhadeejaAbbas/AuxBattery-Documentation/README.md

-Please refer to the 'ST-AuxBMS V2-120526-201957.pdf' file for the documentation!
+Please refer to the 'ST-Aux Battery V2-120526-202507.pdf' file for the documentation!

 It was originally made on Conflunce but is on this repository for sharing purposes.